-Calculus Gateway Exam: All students in Math 1421 must pass the Calculus Gateway Exam on or before the last class day in order to receive a grade above D in the course.
-The Calculus Gateway Exam (CGE) will become available under the "lab" link in MyLabsPlus on November 6, 2017.
+Calculus Gateway Exam: All students in Math 1421 must pass the Calculus Gateway Exam (CGE) on or before the last class day in order to receive a grade above D in the course.
+I will let you know when the CGE becomes available; it will be under the "lab" link in MyLabsPlus.
 Students are allowed up to 3 attempts on the CGE, and these attempts can be used only during the period of eligibility.
 The CGE is to be taken outside of class and is subject to University rules on academic dishonesty.
 You are allowed to use a non-graphing calculator on the CGE, but you may not receive help from any source.
 Receiving or providing assistance on the CGE will be subject to discipline for academic dishonesty.
 It is the philosophy of The University of Texas at Arlington that academic dishonesty is a completely unacceptable mode of conduct and will not be tolerated in any form.
 Discipline may include suspension or expulsion from the University.